what I have done in 2025

 - went skiing with Z and our friends at Mt Baker

-- read The Dominant Animal
+- finished reading The Dominant Animal

 - went to a few Whitecaps games with friends